pawanit17/ds_and_algo_interview_prep/README.md

   boolean rThread;
 }
 ```
+## What do they solve
+If you want to traverse a BT iteratively without a stack, TBT help the process.

 # Sorting
 Stable sort are algorithms where the order of two array elements at indexes is preserved in the final outcome if those two elements are same.